 Chair; Chief Executive Officer, Public Health Institute

-Pittman has deep, varied and multi-sectoral experience in local public health, research, education and hospitals.
-Before joining PHI, Pittman headed the Health Research and Educational Trust, a Chicago-based affiliate of the American Hospital Association, from 1993 to 2007.
+Ms. Pittman has deep, varied and multi-sectoral experience in local public health, research, education, and hospitals.
+Before joining PHI she headed the Health Research and Educational Trust, a Chicago-based affiliate of the American Hospital Association, from 1993 to 2007.
 Previously, she was president and CEO of the California Association of Public Hospitals and a director of the San Francisco Department of Public Health.
-Pittman has authored numerous peer-reviewed articles in scientific journals and two books.
-She has served on the PHI board of directors since 1996.
-Pittman also serves on numerous boards and committees, including the World Health Organization’s Health Worker Migration Global Policy Advisory Council and the National Patient Safety Foundation’s board of governors.
+Ms. Pittman has authored numerous peer-reviewed articles in scientific journals and two books.
+She has served on the PHI board of directors since 1996 and serves on numerous other boards and committees, including the World Health Organization’s Health Worker Migration Global Policy Advisory Council and the National Patient Safety Foundation’s board of governors.